ava-labs/avalanche-docs/docs/tooling/cli-guides/node-ssh.md

 ## Opening ssh shell for `<nodeID>`

-If no command provided Avalanche-CLI opens interactive session for this single node.
+If no command is provided, Avalanche-CLI will open an interactive session for the specified node.
+For example:
-For example

 ```shell
 avalanche node ssh i-0225fc39626b1edd3